 KS4 pupils are all taught Mathematics at the same time and are set across the year.
 Movement between sets is decided by looking at the performance in tests and end of year examinations.

-The new GCSE is more demanding than previously, and includes a few topics previously only taught at AS level.
-The new GCSE is graded 9 – 1, with 9 being the highest and equivalent to a high A* compared to the previous GCSE.
+The GCSE is demanding and includes a few topics previously only taught in the old AS level.
+The GCSE is graded 9 – 1.
 There are two tiers of entry Foundation (Grades 5 – 1) and Higher (Grades 9 – 4).
 As the Foundation tier allows for a higher level of attainment than the previous GCSE, it is expected that a greater proportion of pupils will be entered for it.
 The GCSE examination will be three equally weighted 1½ hour papers, the first one being a non-calculator paper.

 To meet the requirements of the new curriculum the pupils have new textbooks, “Edexcel GCSE Maths”, published by Oxford University Press.

 Home learning is set three times a fortnight.
 Pupils have access to Hegarty Maths to aid their revision.

 Low stakes quizzes help pupils with knowledge retention and give them greater clarity on what topics they need to revise.
 They are designed in a way that encourages metacognition and focuses on misconceptions and how to correct them.

 Progress is assessed through some assessed homeworks, but mainly tests and the end of year examinations.
 Pupils are graded on a 9 – 1 scale in line with the new GCSE and each pupil has a “flight path” to enable us to judge whether they are making expected progress towards their GCSE target.